BKWLD/laravel-pug/README.md

 });
 ```

-## Troubleshooting

-If your `.pug` files are not rendered, you can check if the provider is
-set.
-It's always the case with Laravel 5+.
-In older version our automated
-script should add it automatically.
-If it fails for some reason, it should
-display an error in your console when you execute a composer install, require
-or update command.
-But you still can add it manually:

-* **Laravel 4**: You must have a `'providers' => array()` entry in your
-/app/config/app.php file (create it if not).
-And add
-`'Bkwld\LaravelPug\ServiceProvider',` in this array.
-* **Laravel 5**: You must have a `'providers' => []` entry in your
-/config/app.php file (create it if not).
-And add
-`Bkwld\LaravelPug\ServiceProvider::class,` in this array.

 ## Configuration

 All [Pug.php](https://github.com/pug-php/pug) options are passed through via
-a Laravel config array file you can edit according to your Laravel version:
+a Laravel config array file you can edit **/config/laravel-pug.php**

-* **Laravel 4**: /app/config/packages/bkwld/laravel-pug/config.php
-* **Laravel 5**: /config/laravel-pug.php

 If for any reason, the config file is missing, just run the following command:

-* **Laravel 4**: `php artisan config:publish bkwld/laravel-pug`
-* **Laravel 5**: `php artisan vendor:publish --provider="Bkwld\LaravelPug\ServiceProvider"`
+`php artisan vendor:publish --provider="Bkwld\LaravelPug\ServiceProvider"`

 ## Extending Layouts / Include Sub-views

 Default root directory for templates is `resources/views`, so from any
 template any deep in the directory, you can use absolute paths to get
-other pug files from the root: `extends /layouts/main` will extends the file `resources/views/layouts/main.(pug|jade)`, `include /partial/foo/bar`, will include `resources/views/partial/foo/bar.(pug|jade)`.
+other pug files from the root: `extends /layouts/main` will extends the file `resources/views/layouts/main.pug`, `include /partial/foo/bar`, will include `resources/views/partial/foo/bar.pug`.
 You can use the `basedir` option to set the root to an other directory.
 Paths that does not start with a slash will be resolved relatively to the current template file.

 ## History